Location: Putrajaya, MALAYSIA

 - Bachelor’s degree or higher in public health, disaster management, social science, political science, development, or a related area; and

-- Knowledge of and/or experience in the international humanitarian/emergency response, disaster risk reduction system, relief and response programme formulation;
+- Knowledge of and/or experience in project coordination especially in the area of public health, international humanitarian/emergency response, disaster risk reduction system, relief and response programme formulation, is an advantage;

 - Excellent analytical and written communication skills;

 - Strong motivation and ability to work and deliver under short deadlines;